Lumi-supercomputer/LUMI-SoftwareStack/docs/easybuild_setup.md

     but it ensures that files produced by this option will not end up in our GitHub repository.

+  * `EASYBUILD_BUILDPATH` and `EASYBUILD_TMPDIR` are determined by the following strategy:

+     1. If the environment variable `EBU_WORKDIR` is set, that one is used as the base for the directory names.

+     2. If we detect we are running in a singularity container, `/tmp/$USER` is used as the base for the directory names.

+     3. If we are on a login node, we try to use $XDG_RUNTIME_DIR, and if that environment variable isn't set, we try in `/tmp`.

+     4. Finally, if we are on a compute node we construct a subdirectory in `/tmp` based on the Slurm job ID or user name.

 ### The EasyBuild-user mode